m-shi-code/case-cohort-pooling/README.md

 Section 1 sets up the necessary R libraries.

 Section 2 is the code used for simulating case-cohort studies.
-Age at enrollment is uniformly distributed from 35 to 74 and the exposure has a log normal distribution.
+Exposure has a log normal distribution.
+Age at enrollment can have four distributions as described in the paper:
+  1) uniform between 35 and 74.
+  2) Gaussian with mean 55.2 and standard deviation 9.
+  3) same as 2) but exposure is correlted with age at enrollment.
+  4) Left skewed.

 Section 3 gives the pool forming strategy.
 It can be used to map single samples to pools using case-cohort data (ccoh.dat).